 My Bali diet goes something along the lines of scrambled eggs and deliciously crispy bacon in the AM, and alternating between Nasi and Mi Goreng for lunch and dinner.
 Sometimes I’d try something non-traditional, but the thing is, these two dishes always impress and satisfy.
 If it isn’t broken, don’t fix it so to speak.

 The past five times we have visited Bali, we have stayed in the Legian area.
-It is sandwiched between Kuta and Seminyak, and offers the best of both worlds.
+We usually stay in an apartment at the Jayakarta, but for this mother-daughter trip we stayed at the Swiss-Belinn and I highly recommend it.
+Legian is sandwiched between Kuta and Seminyak, and offers the best of both worlds.
 It is away from Kuta’s hectic hustle and bustle, but is not as upscale as Seminyak.
 I wanted to put together a list of my favourite places to eat and drink in Legian, as I couldn’t find something similar prior to my latest trip.

 Wareong Tropical: for a cheap meal